Fort York: Surrounding defences

-In addition to Fort York, the British erected a number of other fortifications and artillery batteries to defend the community.
-However, with the exception of Fort York, and New Fort York's officers' quarters, all of these structures were demolished by the mid-20th century.
-Prior to the Battle of York in 1813, the settlement was defended by Fort York and three other blockhouses, two blockhouses at Gibraltar Point, and one in the town around King and Parliament Street.
+In addition to Fort York, the British erected several other fortifications and artillery batteries to defend the community.
+However, except Fort York and New Fort York's officers' quarters, all of these structures were demolished by the mid-20th century.
+Before the Battle of York in 1813, the settlement was defended by Fort York and three other blockhouses, two blockhouses at Gibraltar Point, and one in the town around King and Parliament Street.
 In addition to these blockhouses, the town was also defended by two artillery batteries west of the fort, the Western Battery, and the Half-Moon Battery.
 Most of the original fort, in addition to the three blockhouses around the settlement were destroyed by American forces following the Battle of York.

 After the Battle of York, the fort was rebuilt, and three blockhouses were erected around the settlement; one at Gibraltar Point, another built next to the Western Battery, and the third blockhouse was built around Queen Street, defending the inland western approach into the town.
 The blockhouse on Queen Street was dismantled in 1818, whereas the other two were left "in ruins" by the mid-1820s.
 Following the rebellions in 1837–38, three more blockhouses were erected in the periphery of Toronto; one around College Street and Spadina Avenue, another blockhouse on Sherbourne Street, and a third along Yonge Street.
 In 1841, New Fort York was completed along the shoreline west of Fort York.
 The three blockhouses were dismantled and removed by the mid-19th century.
 Conversely, New Fort York remained in use by the military until the end of the Second World War.
 The majority of the New Fort York was demolished in 1951, although the new fort's officers' quarters still stand.